Hospital radiologists and pathologists are on the receiving end of orders for scans and tests. But they can’t do their work alone.

 To prepare ordering physicians for these requirements, which were passed as part of the Protecting Access to Medicare Act of 2014, Weill Cornell is starting to implement appropriateness criteria and decision support for some advanced scans, such as whole-body PETs.

-The hospital’s decision-support tool mines the electronic health record for data that show the physician’s imaging order complies with appropriateness criteria If the data exist, the order for the scan goes through automatically.
+The New York hospital’s decision-support tool mines the electronic health record for data that show the physician’s imaging order complies with appropriateness criteria.
+If the data exist, the order for the scan goes through automatically.
 If not, the ordering physicians get a pop-up message letting them know that the test doesn’t meet appropriateness criteria.

 The decision-support system doesn’t have any hard stops built in.
 Ordering physicians can talk with a radiologist to explain why they believe a scan is needed.
 “We’re not trying to second-guess our colleagues,” McGinty says.